MicrosoftLearning/AI-102-AIEngineer/Instructions/02-cognitive-services-security.md

     Open the code file and review the code it contains, noting the following details:
     - The namespace for the SDK you installed is imported
-    - Code in the **Main** function retrieves the cognitive services endpoint and name of your key vault resource, and then it uses the default Azure credentials to get the cognitive services key from the key vault.
+    - Code in the **Main** function retrieves the application configuration settings, and then it uses the service principal credentials to get the cognitive services key from the key vault.
     - The **GetLanguage** function uses the SDK to create a client for the service, and then uses the client to detect the language of the text that was entered.
-5. Return to the integrated terminal for the **keyvault-client** folder, and run the following commands to set environment variables, replacing *&lt;appId&gt;*, *&lt;tenant&gt;*, and, *&lt;password&gt;* with the corresponding values from the output when you created the service principal.
-These are used for the default Azure credentials, and will cause your application to use the service principal identity.
+5. Return to the integrated terminal for the **keyvault-client** folder, and enter the following command to run the program:

-    ```
-    setx AZURE_CLIENT_ID <appId>
-    setx AZURE_TENANT_ID <tenant>
-    setx AZURE_CLIENT_SECRET <password>
-    ```
-6. Enter the following command to run the program:

     **C#**